kenahoo/RHadoop-Wiki/Home.md

 Questions: Please participate in our [discussion group](https://groups.google.com/forum/?fromgroups#!forum/rhadoop).

 # News
+* 3/31/2014 plyrmr 0.2.0 released with a simplified API and lots of new features.
+See [[Changelog]].
 * 3/27/2014 rmr 3.1.0 released.
 More flexible tmp dir selection, hbase input filters and many bugs squashed.
 See [[Changelog]]
 * 2/10/2014 rmr 3.0.0 released.
 Faster, do I need to say more?
 See [[Changelog]]
 * 11/11/2013 rhdfs 1.0.8 released.
 Compatibility with Hadoop 3.0.0.